ryan-mcclue/unsw/comp3331/theory.md

 data modelling ensures that you record all information required and none that is extraneous or duplicated based on customer feedback, market research, etc. different modelling diagrams for a visual and machine based medium

-many-to-one (teacher teaches one subject):
+IMPORTANT: If relationship has attributes may have to introduce an additional table many-to-one (teacher teaches one subject):
-2 tables, relationship attributes go on teacher
+2 tables, one foreign key

 many-to-many, i.e. no arrows (teacher can teach many subjects):
 3 tables, all attributes on relationship table (composite pk), relations just primary keys